-For over 25 years, CFGF has been working with Flint residents to identify the changes they want to see in their neighborhoods.
+For over 27 years, CFGF has worked with Flint residents to identify the changes they want to see in their neighborhoods.
 We know that lasting change happens when residents have resources to drive the kind of change they want to see where they live, work and play.
-We are committed to supporting Flint residents create vibrant, safe, attractive neighborhoods.

 Flint kids are playing on beautiful new playgrounds in six Flint parks, thanks to the generosity of entertainer Bruno Mars.